Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 git clone https://github.com/Aitslab/EasyNER/
 ```

-Alternatively, you can download the repository from github page https://github.com/Aitslab/EasyNER to your designated folder as a zip file (click on 'Code' in the top right corner and then on 'Download ZIP')
+Alternatively, you can download the repository from github page https://github.com/Aitslab/EasyNER to your designated folder as a zip file (click on 'Code' in the top right corner and then on 'Download ZIP') and unpack it.

 ![](imgs/github.png)